 Once a common sight on Britain’s roads, the motorcycle sidecar was a popular choice of day-to-day transport for many families.
 First seen in the early 1900’s, many motorcycle manufacturers offered a sidecar option which enabled the carrying of a passenger comfortably and throughout both wars, motorcycle sidecars were employed by all sides as simple, relatively lightweight and maneuverable vehicles for carrying troops and small armaments.

 Following the second world war, a shortage of cars (and the expense of owning one), meant that the sidecar combination became a practical and economical alternative to four wheels and numerous motorcycles (many ex-Army surplus) were converted with addition of sidecar units which were available from a variety of manufacturers.
 Right through until the early 1960’s motorcycle combos remained popular but by the end of the decade small cars had become more easily available and affordable and sidecar ownership soon became the domain of the enthusiast.

 Sidecars For Sale

-1983 Harley-Davidson Touring harley sidecar cle tle 3 wheeler trike shovelhead vintage rare other no reserve
+1983 Harley-Davidson Touring harley sidecar cle tle 3 wheeler trike shovelhead vintage rare other tour glide

 2003 Harley-Davidson Touring harley road king sidecar tle cle 3 wheeler trike other 100th rare anniversary nr